translate this page

 I never cared much for that sort of thing, and this one sure didn't convert me.

 A big hype here was that it was the first screenplay Dalton Trumbo wrote after his come-back, having been blacklisted during the McCarthy anti-communist hysteria.
-(Never allow yourself to forget that McCarthy was a Democrat and that the judge who pried his pit-bull teeth away from his victims, Joseph N. Welch, was a Republican.
+(Never allow yourself to forget that the judge who pried his pit-bull teeth away from McCarthy's victims, Joseph N. Welch, was his fellow-Republican.
 So much for Popular Prejudice.)

 spartacus